cynraw/30-Day_coding_challenge/README.md

 ### 14/01/24
 # Variable arguments in C
 - Variable arguments are used by functions in the printf(printf, fprintf etc) family and others to allow a function to be called with a different number of arguments each time, hence the name varargs.
+- I.e You may want to have a function which can take variable number of arguments for example parameters, instead of predefined number parameters.
 - To implement functions using the variable arguments feature, use #include<stdarg.h>
 - To call functions which take a variable number of arguments, ensure there is full prototype with the trailing ellipsis in scope: void err_exit(const char *format, ...);